zdsman/fsetgrp-api/README.md

 #### Parameters
 - **Filters** (optional) - One or more filters
+  - `GroupName` - An expression allowing wildcard ('*') and single character ('?') anywhere in the string to filter the results
+  - `Description` - An expression allowing wildcard ('*') and single character ('?') anywhere in the string to filter the results
   - `Owner` - The ID of an owner to filter the results
   - `Assignments` - The FRI of one or more assignments to filter
-  - `Users` - The FRI of one or more users
+  - `Users` - The ID of one or more users

 #### Response
 ```
 {
+    'Groups': [
-    'Groups': {
+        {
             'GroupFri': 'string',
             'GroupName': 'string',
             'Owner': 'string',
             'IsOrgJurisdiction' : boolean
         }
+    ]
 }
 ```
 #### Details